grjohan/booli-exclude/README.md

 ======

-Adds an extra textfield to Booli in which a user can type terms that they wish to exclude from the results.
+Adds an extra textfield to Booli in which a user can type areas which they wish to exclude from search results.
+Areas need to be comma seperated.